Cutout Window Candle Making ProjectBy Bob Sherman

 |7.
 The finished window candle.|

-Disclaimer: The information presented here is accurate to the best of my knowledge and common candle making practices as of the time of this writing - April 2006.
+Disclaimer: The information presented here is accurate to the best of my knowledge and common candle making practices as of the time of this writing Originally published in 1998 and updated in April 2006 and July 2011.
 The author and the publisher accept no liability for the use or misuse of any of the information presented in this article.
 This article is presented for informational purposes and is used at your own risk.

 Author: Bob Sherman